2019 Artistic Staff

 David Girard, Associate Artistic Director, PR & Audience Engagement

-No stranger to Saratoga, David directed the critically acclaimed productions of Romeo & Juliet, Macbeth and The Merry Wives of Windsor for the Company.
-He most recently appeared as Costard in 2015’s Love’s Labour’s Lost and Louis de Rougemont in Shipwrecked!
-Other roles include Malvolio in Twelfth Night and Launcelot Gobbo in The Merchant of Venice.
-Most recent directing credits include: Endgame (Siena College), The Birthday Party (Theatre Voices).
-Other favorites include: Bengal Tiger at the Baghdad Zoo, Marcus; or the Secret of Sweet (Temple Theatres), Death in the Making and A Clean House (MFA Playfest, Temple U), Cloud 9 (Temple), The Hothouse, A Steady Rain (Theatre Voices), and Waiting for Lefty (Union College).
-David works with Capital Repertory Theatre in several capacities, most recently Assistant Directing Gordon Greenberg (and appearing in) their acclaimed production of The Blue-Sky Boys.
-Acting, Regional: Captain Hook Peter Pan the Musical (TIS), Freddie Malins James Joyce’s The Dead (Cap Rep), Phaeton Metamorphoses (Cap Rep), Rutledge 1776 (NYSTI), Curley Of Mice and Men (NYSTI), The Reporter Orphan Train, Petruchio Taming of the Shrew (TCHH) The Soldier Reunion (NYSTI).
-David is currently an adjunct professor with both Union College and Siena College, as well as a teaching artist for the Brooklyn-based Stages on the Sound and Perry-Mansfield Performing Arts School in Colorado.
+No stranger to Saratoga, David directed last year’s innovative 8-person Henry IV (his adaptation of Parts I and II).
+He has also previoiusly directed Romeo & Juliet, Macbeth, and The Merry Wives of Windsor for the Company, and has also acted in several productions, including Costard in Love’s Labour’s Lost, Louis de Rougemont in Shipwrecked!, Malvolio in Twelfth Night and Launcelot Gobbo in The Merchant of Venice.
+This year, David takes on The Fool in King Lear.
+David is also the Artistic Director for the Troy Foundry Theatre, where he is focused on developing new work.
+Through Troy Foundry, He most recently produced the World Premiere of Richard Dresser’s 100 Years, directed and curated their innovative Catastrophe Carnivale: An Evening of Beckett Shorts, as well as developing 12 new plays in 20 months through their innovative Dark Day Mondays series.
+Most recent directing credits include: Krapp’s Last Tape, Act Without Words I, New World Order: An Evening of Pinter Shorts (Troy Foundry Theatre), Noises Off, Endgame (Siena College), The Birthday Party (Theatre Voices).
+Other favorites include: Bengal Tiger at the Baghdad Zoo, Marcus; or the Secret of Sweet (Temple Theatres), Cloud 9 (Temple), The Hothouse, A Steady Rain (Theatre Voices), and Waiting for Lefty (Union College).
+David has also worked extensively with The Rep in several capacities, most recently appearing as Burbage in their hit production of Shakespeare in Love.
+Acting, Regional: Dan Grady- Lydie Breeze Trilogy; Kodaly- She Loves Me, Haggarty- The Blue-Sky Boys (The Rep); Captain Hook- Peter Pan the Musical (TIS), Freddie Malins- James Joyce’s The Dead, Phaeton- Metamorphoses (Cap Rep); Rutledge- 1776, Curley- Of Mice and Men, The Soldier- Reunion (NYSTI); Arial- The Tempest, Petruchio- Taming of the Shrew (TCHH); Last Spring, David appeared as a principal actor in the world premiere of Tony Award-winning playwright John Guare’s acclaimed and Barrymore-recommended Lydie Breeze Trilogy with EgoPo in Philadelphia.
+David is currently an adjunct professor with Siena College, as well as a teaching artist for the Brooklyn-based Stages on the Sound.
 MFA in Directing, Temple University.
-Proud Member of Actors Equity Association. www.davidmgirard.com
+Proud member of Actors Equity Association. www.davidmgirard.com www.troyfoundrytheatre.com

-Kevin is happy to be a part of the Saratoga Shakespeare Company once again.
-Kevin has been the company’s resident technical director for the past four seasons.
-He has been the technical director at Home Made Theater for the past six seasons, where he was the scenic designer for their recent production of The Game’s Afoot.
-Kevin is also a technical director for The Orchard Project, a preeminent NYC-based theatre lab that has a summer residency in Saratoga Springs.
+Kevin is happy to be Saratoga Shakespeare Company’s resident Technical Director for a seventh season.
+He has been the Technical Director at Home Made Theater for the past eight seasons.
 Kevin studied the craft of acting at SUNY New Paltz before embarking on a 12 year ramble through Chicago’s professional theater/event/television scene where he worked for such companies as Chicago Shakespeare Theater, Criterion Productions and The Oprah Winfrey Show.